diml/api-stabiliser/README.md

 the library itself of for test purposes.
 It is preferable to not expose such functions inside the stable snapshots.

+In practice, the smaller the snapshot is and the easier it will be to maintain it and implement it in terms of the next one.
+So it is recommened to expose the smallest set of functionalities that the library is meant to provide.
+In particule, one should not expose any functionality they are not ready to support forever in one way or another.

 Inter-operability
 -----------------